verdaux/BookNotes/Phrases/Impressors 25.md

 - [ ] there is absolutely no fucking dashboard for desire.
 - [ ] Looking for someone to take couples therapy with and then see how long it takes the therapists to notice we don't know each other.
 - [ ] I hate your thinly veiled attempts to virtue signal
+- [ ] has already amassed several hundred subscribers with the speed of a caffeinated cheetah on rocket skates.